cyberark/conjur-oss-helm-chart/examples/kubernetes-in-docker/README.md

     $
 ```

-The `conjur-oss` container provides the Conjur OSS server functionality,
+The `conjur-oss` container provides the Conjur Open Source server functionality,
 and the `conjur-oss-nginx` container terminates TLS for secure access to
-the Conjur OSS service.
+the Conjur Open Source service.

 #### Kubernetes Authentication ClusterRole

-The Conjur OSS Helm Chart includes the deployment of a
+The Conjur Open Source Helm Chart includes the deployment of a
 [Kubernetes ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)
 resource.
 A Kubernetes `ClusterRole` contains rules that
 enumerate a set of permissions to access various Kubernetes resources.

-In this case, the Conjur OSS authentication `ClusterRole` is used to enumerate
+In this case, the Conjur Open Source authentication `ClusterRole` is used to enumerate
 permissions that may be granted to the Conjur Kubernetes Authenticator
 *on a per-namespace basis* to allow the authenticator to authenticate
 applications based upon
 [Conjur application identity](https://docs.conjur.org/Latest/en/Content/Integrations/Kubernetes_AppIdentity.htm?TocPath=Integrations%7COpenShift%252C%20Kubernetes%252C%20and%20GKE%7C_____2).

 Note that the permissions that are included in this `ClusterRole`
-do not take effect until the `ClusterRole` is bound to the Conjur OSS
+do not take effect until the `ClusterRole` is bound to the Conjur Open Source
 service account via a namespace-scoped `RoleBinding`, as described in the
 [Demo Application RoleBinding](#demo-application-rolebinding) section below.

-To view the Conjur OSS authentication ClusterRole, run:
+To view the Conjur Open Source authentication ClusterRole, run:

 ```sh-session
     kubectl get clusterrole -n conjur-oss -l release=conjur-oss -o yaml